 - Mix in the apples until just combined.2 cups apples

-- Evenly divide the batter between 12 liners, they should be almost or all the way full.
+- Evenly divide the batter between 12 liners or more depending what kind of liners you're using, they should be almost or all the way full.
 Using a cookie scooper helps big time to minimize the mess.
-Sprinkle cinnamon white sugar on top.
+Sprinkle streusel on top.

-- Bake the muffins at 375°F for 18-24 minutes The muffins are ready when they bounce back at touch or a toothpick inserted comes out clean.
+- Bake the muffins at 375°F for 18-24 minutes The muffins are ready when a toothpick inserted comes out clean.

 Stephanie says